 Information regarding use of MTW Fungibility as defined in PIH Notice 2012-32, REV-2: Impact on Capital Fund:

-Estimate the amount of the current Capital Fund grant that is associated with the proposed projects and the impact on the PHA’s current Five-Year PHA Plan and Five-Year Capital Action Plan: The current impact associated with the six CHAPS in this application is $160,000. $20,000 has been set aside for each CHAP and another $40,000 set aside for Sequoia Square and Schiller Way, the two properties that will receive units for transfer of assistance (upon approval from HUD) from Rockwood Station and Fairview Oaks & Woods.
+Estimate the amount of the current Capital Fund grant that is associated with the proposed projects and the impact on the PHA’s current Five-Year PHA Plan and Five-Year Capital Action Plan: Home Forward is currently providing substantial capital rehab work to three of our affordable housing properties which include Schiller Way, Gretchen Kafoury, and Sequoia Square.
+Capital funds in the amount of approximately $3.9 million will be used along with grant funds from the state of Oregon to complete with capital maintenance work.
+Approximately $3.6 million in capital funds will be used for construction costs during construction at Peaceful Villa and Troutdale Housing.

-If the RAD conversion will impact an existing CFFP or EPC, or if it proposes to utilize RHF funds to facilitate conversion, the PHA should also indicate the estimated impact of those activities: Home Forward has submitted 31 additional RAD applications that total 1,008 public housing units.
-These additional applications are on the RAD waitlist and if approved, will impact our formula Capital Fund Grant allocation by approximately 56% of our current public housing unit count.
-We will not utilize RHF funds to facilitate conversion.
+If the RAD conversion will impact an existing CFFP or EPC, or if it proposes to utilize RHF funds to facilitate conversion, the PHA should also indicate the estimated impact of those activities: Not applicable.

 Special Provisions Affecting MTW Agencies: MTW agencies will be able to apply activities impacting the PBV program that are approved in its MTW Plan to those properties as long as they do not conflict with RAD requirements.
 RAD requirements include statutory requirements or specifically identified special provisions affecting conversions to PBVs, or other conditions and requirements, as detailed in PIH Notice 2012-32 REV-1, including, but not limited to, RAD contract forms or Riders.
 With respect to any existing PBV regulations that are waived or modified below in Appendix B, except where explicitly noted below in Appendix B, MTW agencies may modify these or other requirements to the PBV program if the activity is approved in its MTW Plan.
 All other RAD Requirements listed below in Appendix A or elsewhere in PIH Notice 2012-32 REV-1 shall apply to MTW agencies.